xhyrom/discord-datamining/data/articles/normal/articles/5309276245271/content.md

                         <p><strong>Q: I was banned or removed from Discord Admins, can I appeal?</strong></p>
                         <p>A: Since the server works on a warning system before removals, we provide users with time and explanation on how to avoid removal from our server.
 If a user does hit the threshold for warnings, or is removed from the server, we will not offer appeals to rejoin the server.</p>
                         <h1>How to Contact </h1>
                         <p>We'd love to hear from you!
-Please submit your questions and feedback on our <a href="https://support.discord.com/hc/en-us/requests/new?ticket_form_id=360000168511" target="_blank" rel="noopener">Community Program support form</a>, and remember to select the Discord Admin Server in the Community Program dropdown.</p>
+Please submit your questions and feedback on our <a href="https://support.discord.com/hc/en-us/requests/new?ticket_form_id=360000168511" target="_blank" rel="noopener noreferrer">Community Program support form</a>, and remember to select the Discord Admin Server in the Community Program dropdown.</p>
                     </div>
                 </div>
             </section>